How to Execute Failed Test Cases in TestNG

 Create a Selenium Project

-Step 3) Open that newly created project.
-You will able to see the “src” folder in Package Explorer.
+Step 3) Open the newly created project.
+You will see the src folder in the Package Explorer.

 Create a Selenium Project